aws-samples/aws-stf-core/README.md

 Using the Context Broker territories can assemble and store information from different systems, eventually belonging to different organisations, instead of having them perform in separate silos.

-It provides geo-located queries capabilities as well as a subscription mechanism enabling an independent module like a mobile application to query data filtered by geographical location but also to be notified with a given frequency or when changes on data take place (e.g., an air quality measurement is above a specified threshold value).
+It provides geo-located query capabilities as well as a subscription mechanism enabling an independent module like a mobile application to query data filtered by geographical location but also to be notified with a given frequency or when changes on data take place (e.g., an air quality measurement is above a specified threshold value).

 Among the [multiple implementations](https://www.fiware.org/developers/catalogue/) of the FIWARE Context Broker available, we have selected the NEC Scorpio Broker 2.0 for this CDK application.
 The NEC Scorpio Broker 2.0 fully complies with the NGSI-LD specification (ETSI NGSI-LD 1.3.1).